1n1/op/MANUAL.md

 Rollback the last commands changeset

-Well, really print the code that should run, fixme.
+Well, really print the code that should run, FIXME.

     USAGE
       undo_last_commands